DOI-ONRR/research/nrrd-research/00_UserTypes/00_UserTypes.md

 ### Scenarios
 * A new **county commissioner** in a western state with significant oil and gas production on federal land ran for office largely on a platform of government transparency and accountability and wants to know how extractive revenues from federal land are disbursed at the state and county level.
 Using the site, they are able to find out how much was disbursed to their county and state each month, which allows them to hold the state accountable, advocate for their constituents, and inform public debate about extractive industry in their county.
-* A **tribal leader** is concerned about the layers of bureaucracy involved in tribal land governance and is working with the federal government to simplify the process for land-use authorization.
-They are able to find information on the tribal leasing process to inform their efforts.
+* A **tribal leader** is working with the federal government to simplify the process for land-use authorization.
+They need to find information on the tribal leasing process to inform their efforts.
 * An **intergovernmental affairs analyst** in the Office of the Secretary routinely pulls data to inform their interactions with Interior stakeholders.
 They have only one week to generate a GOMESA disbursements data trend analysis to present to Gulf state elected officials.
-They are able to find detailed, up-to-date GOMESA raw data to use as the basis of the analysis.
+They need to find detailed, up-to-date GOMESA raw data to use as the basis of the analysis.
-* A public affairs officer from an **oil company** uses our website to get numbers to use in press releases about their company’s extractive activities and to do comparisons against other companies.
+* A public affairs officer from an **oil company** uses NRRD to get numbers to use in press releases about their company’s extractive activities and to do comparisons against other companies.
 They know the numbers are good to use because they come from a government site.